absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 are gonna go where.
 In that case, I would begin by launching 1 thread for every output element.

 When programming for a GPU you have some maximum amount of threads you can launch.
 This is usually defined in three dimensions.
 Yes!
-You can define these threads in three dimensions.
-It doesn't actually have much of an effect, but it makes sense to tailor how you launch threads to your problem area.
+You define how many threads to launch in three dimensions.
+It doesn't actually have much of an effect, but it makes sense to tailor how you launch threads to the shape of your problem.
 If you are performing image processing or matrix multiplication, by all means, launch a 2D grid.
 If you are summing an abitrary list of numbers, a single dimension will probably suffice.

 So, we should launch a 2D grid, matching the output elements of our problem.
 Next up, how do know which thread does what work?
-Each thread will usually begin its program by asking built-in variables, which thread it is.
+Each thread will usually begin its program by asking built-in variables which ID it has.
 This can be which thread it is within its own workgroup, or it could be globally.
 Once it knows that, it should usually check whether it is within legal bounds of the problem.
 We almost always want n^2 threads in our workgroup, and it wouldn't be very flexible if the problem size always had to match exactly.
 So usually, you should launch too many threads and then have an if-statement following the thread ID calculation.
 If within acceptable range, do work, otherwise, don't do work.

-It cannot be assumed that all work groups are running concurrently.
+It cannot be assumed that all work groups are running at the same time.
 The GPU might need to launch waves of work groups because there aren't enough physical execution units.
 As such, we can only synchronize between threads inside the warp.
+Some GPU's, especially very recent ones actually support synchronization further out in the hierarchy than a work group.

 ### GPU Memory Hierarchy
 The memory hierarchy on a GPU looks a lot like the memory hierarchy on the CPU.
 Here it is exemplified by the